 How to Identify Neutral Wire with a Multimeter (4-Step Guide)

-If you’re an apprentice or do it yourself and trying electrical work you should know how to identify different types of electric wires – the live (a.k.a. hot), neutral, and ground wires.
-You can easily trace the cause of inconsistencies in your systems by recognizing the open neutral points and fixing them.
+If you’re an apprentice or do it yourself and are trying electrical work, you should know how to identify different types of electric wires – the live (a.k.a. hot), neutral, and ground wires.
+You can easily trace the cause of inconsistencies in your systems by recognizing and fixing the open neutral points.

 So, how can you recognize a neutral wire if the wiring harness is jumbled up?
 Well, you need to use a multimeter or a tester.
-I have been an electrician for over a decade and today I will teach you how to use a multimeter to single out a neutral wire from any type of connection.
+I have been an electrician for over a decade, and today, I will teach you how to use a multimeter to single out a neutral wire from any connection.

 4-Step Guide to Recognizing a Neutral Wire with a Multimeter

-It is a must to distinguish neutral, live, and ground wires in any electrical fixture before a repair.
-You cannot wire new electrical components like new bulbs and sockets in a fixture without knowing which wire is for what.
+It is necessary to distinguish neutral, live, and ground wires in any electrical fixture before a repair.
+Without knowing which wire is for what, you cannot wire new electrical components like bulbs and sockets in a fixture.
 So, the following steps will help you.

 Step 1: Safety First

-Safety is an integral aspect of any process that may cause severe or mild damage.
+Safety is integral to any process that may cause severe or mild damage.
 The dangers of electricity – electrocution or shock, are well-known issues with wiring.
 So, always turn off the main power supply before you begin wiring.
-(1)

 Step 2: Wall Outlet/Socket and the Multimeter